-Cash Sweep to Pay a Debt
+How Cash Sweep is used to Pay Debt?

 Companies borrow money to fund expansion or get cash for day-to-day operations.
 Debts have the ability to impact a company’s balance sheet adversely.
 So, it is very important for a company to pay off such debts and ensure the business’s stable health.
 Thus, to accelerate the process of paying the debt, a company uses a cash sweep.

-Cash Sweep to Earn Higher Interest
+How Cash Sweep is used to Earn Higher Interest?

 Cash Sweep also allows a business or an individual to ensure that the extra money does not sit idle in a low-interest account.
 Instead, the excess money is put into better liquid cash investment vehicles to earn higher interest rates.
 Such investment options not only offer higher interest rates but also liquidity.
 Sweep accounts usually invest money in money market mutual funds, savings accounts, or even short-term certificates.